dev-scripts/prakashbhandari.com.np/content/posts/how-to-copy-s3-bucket-objects-from-one-aws-account-to-another-account.md

 author: "Prakash Bhandari"
 cover:
     image: "images/posts/how-to-copy-s3-bucket-objects-from-one-aws-account-to-another-account/how-to-copy-s3-bucket-objects-from-one-aws-account-to-another-account.webp"
-    alt: "How to Copy S3 Bucket Objects From One Aws Account to Another Account"
+    alt: "How to Copy S3 Bucket Objects From One AWS Account to Another Account"
-    caption: "How to Copy S3 Bucket Objects From One Aws Account to Another Account"
+    caption: "How to Copy S3 Bucket Objects From One AWS Account to Another Account"
     relative: true

 ---